"Almost everyone said they ate more."

 He cites a famous study in the 1960’s in which children were shown drawings of children with and without disabilities, as well as a drawing of a fat child.
 Who, they were asked, would you want for your friend?
 The fat child was picked last.

 Now, three researchers have repeated the study, this time with college students.
 Once again, almost no one, not even fat people, liked the fat person.
-“Obesity was highly stigmatized,” wrote the researchers, Janet D. Latner of the University of Canterbury in New Zealand, Albert J. Stunkard of the
+“Obesity was highly stigmatized,” wrote the researchers, Janet D. Latner of the University of Canterbury in New Zealand, Albert J. Stunkard of the University of Pennsylvania and C. Terence Wilson of Rutgers University, in the July 2005 issue of Obesity Research.

 One problem with blaming people for being fat, obesity researchers say, is that getting thin is not like quitting smoking.
 People struggle to stop smoking, but many, in the end, succeed.
 Obesity is different.
 It’s not that the obese don’t care.
 Instead, as science has shown over and over, they have limited personal control over their weight.
 Genes play a significant role, the science says.